Reviewing First Seacoast Bancorp (FSEA) & Its Rivals

-First Seacoast Bancorp (NASDAQ:FSEA – Get Rating) is one of 118 publicly-traded companies in the “Federal savings institutions” industry, but how does it contrast to its peers?
-We will compare First Seacoast Bancorp to related companies based on the strength of its profitability, analyst recommendations, institutional ownership, dividends, valuation, earnings and risk.
+First Seacoast Bancorp (NASDAQ:FSEA – Get Rating) is one of 118 public companies in the “Federal savings institutions” industry, but how does it weigh in compared to its rivals?
+We will compare First Seacoast Bancorp to related companies based on the strength of its dividends, earnings, profitability, risk, institutional ownership, analyst recommendations and valuation.

 5.4% of First Seacoast Bancorp shares are held by institutional investors.
 Comparatively, 37.7% of shares of all “Federal savings institutions” companies are held by institutional investors.
-1.3% of First Seacoast Bancorp shares are held by company insiders.
-Comparatively, 8.9% of shares of all “Federal savings institutions” companies are held by company insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company is poised for long-term growth.
+1.3% of First Seacoast Bancorp shares are held by insiders.
+Comparatively, 8.9% of shares of all “Federal savings institutions” companies are held by insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a stock is poised for long-term growth.

-First Seacoast Bancorp has a beta of 0.74, indicating that its stock price is 26% less volatile than the S&P 500.
-Comparatively, First Seacoast Bancorp’s peers have a beta of 0.39, indicating that their average stock price is 61% less volatile than the S&P 500.

-This table compares First Seacoast Bancorp and its peers gross revenue, earnings per share (EPS) and valuation.
+This table compares First Seacoast Bancorp and its rivals gross revenue, earnings per share (EPS) and valuation.

 |Gross Revenue